tidalcycles/vim-tidal/README.md

 ## Install ##

 Make sure you have TidalCycles installed, with SuperDirt running.
-See [Getting Started with Tidal](https://tidalcycles.org/getting_started.html) page for more information.
+See [the Tidal wiki](https://tidalcycles.org/index.php/Userbase) for more information.

 ### Install tmux ###